KaiThe1st/Secure-Programming-Chat-Server/README.md

 Dang Hoan Nguyen

 # Dependencies

-located within the requirement.txt file
+The dependencies required to run the chatApp are located within the requirement.txt file

 # How to run
 IMPORATNT: please use powershell terminal because it needs to use the computer ports